twthorn/website/content/en/docs/22.0/reference/programs/vtctldclient/vtctldclient_LookupVindex/vtctldclient_LookupVindex_externalize.md

 ### Options

 ```
+      --delete            Delete the VReplication workflow after externalizing the Vindex, instead of stopping (default false).
   -h, --help              help for externalize
       --keyspace string   The keyspace containing the Lookup Vindex.
 If no value is specified then the table-keyspace will be used.
 ```